demisto/content/Packs/JSONSampleIncidentGenerator/Integrations/JSONSampleIncidentGenerator/README.md

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
-### sampler
+### json-sample-incident-generator-command
 ***
-Sample the provided JSON and return the results to the Context and Warroom.
+Read the provided JSON and return the results to the Context and Warroom.
 Can use key and value arg to change a JSON values if desired.

 #### Base Command

-`sampler`
+`json-sample-incident-generator-command`
 #### Input

 | **Argument Name** | **Description** | **Required** |